pyta-uoft/website/index.md

 2.  *SyntaxError: can't assign to literal*

     There must always be a variable on the left-hand side of the equals sign (where the term "variable" can refer to a single identifier `a = 10`, multiple identifiers `a, b = 10, 20`, a dictionary element `foo['a'] = 10`, a class attribute `foo.bar = 10`, etc.).
-You cannot assign to a string or numeric literal.
+We cannot assign to a string or numeric literal.

     ~~~~ {include="assignment_to_literal"}
     ~~~~